minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Some_social_scientists__.md

 \citet{Abbott_1992} writes about *enchainment* rather than causality

-Singular causality: transformative power of human actions
+Singular causality: transformative power of human actions.
+Narrative explanation only works with human action (Abell)?

+Graph: what are the nodes and edges? nodes = conditions, states of the world (events?); edges = enchainment, causal mechanisms (or events?)